Amit Kumar brings out digital cover version of his popular songs | Entertainment

 Amit Kumar brings out digital cover version of his popular songs

-Popular playback singer Amit Kumar has brought out a series of re-recorded digital cover version of his songs that became super hit in the seventies, eighties, and nineties.
+To beat the pandemic blues, popular playback singer and music composer Amit Kumar has brought out a series of re-recorded digital cover version of his songs that became superhits in the seventies, eighties, and nineties.

-The 68-year-old son of legendary Kishore Kumar said in a statement on Wednesday that many fans had been requesting him on his Facebook page to perform his popular songs.
+The 68-year-old son of legendary Kishore Kumar and Bengali actress and singer Ruma Guha Thakurta said in a statement on Wednesday that many fans had been requesting him on his Facebook page to perform his popular numbers.

+Amit Kumar started singing from an early age, performing at Durga Puja festivities here.
+After his mother complained that he was singing ''filmi'' songs, his father decided to take him to Bombay.

+He shot into fame with the song Bade Acchhe Lagte Hain for the film Balika Badhu in 1976.
+It was named the 26th most popular song by Binaca Geetmala, a radio show hosted by Ameen Sayani.

 Three of his songs, released as part of the new series on Eid, have become hits on YouTube.